-It is inevitable that as HIV/AIDS penetrates more societies and every branch of society, the legal profession and judiciary will become aware of colleagues who are living with HIV/AIDS, either in the judiciary, or in the legal profession.
+It is inevitable that as HIV/AIDS penetrates more societies and every branch of society, the judiciary will become aware of colleagues who are living with HIV/AIDS, either in the judiciary, or in the legal profession.
 Because the judiciary is still generally made up, in most countries, of middle aged to elderly males, the modes of transmission of the virus may be less likely to have consequences affecting judges, than other groups in society.
 But this is not necessarily so.
 These suppositions sometimes collapse in the face of reality.
-In South Africa, Justice Edwin Cameron, a Judge of the Supreme Court of Appeal, is living with HIV.
-He is open and forthright about it.
-He speaks up for the millions who are silent and ashamed.
-His book, Witness to AIDS is a brilliant description for judges and lawyers of what HIV/AIDS is really like.
-I commend it to Fijian colleagues as a textbook for understanding35.

 I myself have known a number of legal practitioners who have been infected with HIV.
 In Sydney I have sat at the hospital bedside of one, a fine attorney, born in New Zealand, who acquired the virus in a time that he worked in New York in the early days of the epidemic.
 He was an outstanding lawyer.
 He told me how he was determined to "beat the virus".
-He did not.
-But it is important that lawyers should reach out to their colleagues facing this predicament.
+In those early days, he did not.
+But it is important that jurists should reach out to their colleagues facing this predicament.
 They should ensure that they are received without discrimination, but with support, where that is appropriate, and accommodation where it is necessary.
 Bar Associations, in Australia, and doubtless elsewhere, have provided special assistance to members of the legal profession who cannot continue in their professional work because of HIV/AIDS.
 Judges, as leaders of the profession, must not forget their duties of professional comradeship and support where colleagues are affected.
-This means not just other judges, but legal practitioners, court staff, police and bailiffs, their families and friends.
+This means not just other judges, but advocates, court staff, police and bailiffs, their families and friends.